Famous or Rich?

 There is a small but growing cohort of business owners who have become fantastically rich through building a small business in relative anonymity.
 Along the way, they have prioritized wealth creation instead of falling into the trap of striving to be popular among their employees, customers and industry peers.

-You may not know their names, but you can certainly learn from their wealth-building decisions and in this e-book – written by John Warrillow, the bestselling author of Built to Sell and The Automatic Customer
+You may not know their names, but you can certainly learn from their wealth-building decisions in this eBook – written by John Warrillow, the bestselling author of Built to Sell and The Automatic Customer

 So which side are you on?

 - The surprisingly simple strategy behind one founder’s $87 million exit

 - When cross-selling your existing customers is a mistake

 - How one founder received an acquisition offer of $35 million just two years after starting his company and why timing the sale of your business may be a fool’s errand